Last Updated on May 6, 2025

-Welcome to your first Market Update Report for 2025.
+Welcome to your Q1 Market Update for 2025.
 Following these updates will give you a good indication of where the market is heading and what you can expect locally in each of our regions throughout the Carolinas.

 Market update